-The celebration is a public event in which the participant addresses his or her regional learning group, guests, and a representative of the Leadership faculty (usually his or her advisor).
+The celebration is a public event in which the participant addresses his or her leadership and learning group, guests, and a representative of the Leadership faculty (usually his or her advisor).
 The celebration is:

-- The final event in the participant's leadership-program journey. - A reflective presentation of insights of growth and discovery gained during the journey. - Scheduled as part of a regular regional learning group meeting within 30 days after the successful portfolio presentation or dissertation defense, whichever is later.
-Typically, the participant's advisor attends the regional learning group meeting and officiates at the celebration presentation.
+- The final event in the participant's leadership-program journey. - A reflective presentation of insights of growth and discovery gained during the journey. - Scheduled as part of a regular leadership and learning group meeting within 30 days after the successful portfolio presentation or dissertation defense, whichever is later.
+Typically, the participant's advisor attends the leadership and learning group meeting and officiates at the celebration presentation.

-The Role of the Regional Learning Group
+The Role of the Leadership and Learning Group

-The regional learning group has an active responsibility in the portfolio development and assessment process.
-Based on the principles of Kolb's learning cycle (Kolb, 1984) the group assesses the quality of the documentation of competency for any of the required competencies and provides feedback in an effort to strengthen the development and documentation of competency in each area.
+The leadership and learning group has an active responsibility in the portfolio development and assessment process.
+Based on the principles of Kolb's Learning Cycle (Kolb, 1984) the group assesses the quality of the documentation of competency for any of the required competencies and provides feedback in an effort to strengthen the development and documentation of competency in each area.
 Learning to evaluate and give feedback for another person's competency is at the heart of the learning activities.
 Some peer response starters may be: